 Check that the ring turns freely and gently.
 However, it should not turn too easily, to prevent you from being able to move it unintentionally during the dive.
 To dive, the bevel has to rotate only in the anti-clockwise direction (unidirectional rotation).

-The watch case is usually quite thick to properly withstand the high pressure to which it is subjected during the dive.
-In general, the watches that withstand the greatest pressure are made of heavier materials, such as stainless steel.
+The watch case is usually quite thick to properly withstand the high pressure of the deep water during the dive.
+In general, the watches that withstand the highest pressure are made of heavier materials, such as stainless steel.

 If not, think that you will have to change the strap every time you dive with a different suit or if you want to use the watch out of the water.

-In conclusion, you should consider the following informaiton when looking for a dive watch.
+In conclusion, you should consider the following information when looking for a dive watch.

-- Does the clock gives you the necessary information?
+- Does the clock give you the necessary information?